ngs-docs/2018-cicese-metatranscriptomics/docs/sourmash-taxonomic-classification.md

 ```
 wget https://raw.githubusercontent.com/ngs-docs/2018-cicese-metatranscriptomics/master/scripts/plot-gather.py

+python plot-gather.py
 ```

+this will produce a file 'plot-gather.png' that we need to download in order to visualize.

 We can see that the reads have more matches than the assembly.
 [Here](https://github.com/ngs-docs/2018-cicese-metatranscriptomics/blob/master/docs/files/plot-gather.png) is a copy of the output